-If I don’t include the entire plot in the teasers and blurbs on my site it probably means I’m not going to reveal it before the books are published.
-Surely you understand that if I did, my publishers wouldn’t have any reason to publish the book and my career would end overnight.
+Beyond what is on blurbs and teasers, and what I might reveal in interviews, there’s a limit to what I can tell you will be in future books.
+If I did, my publishers wouldn’t have any reason to publish the book and my career would end overnight.
 (No more Trudi Canavan books.
 Maybe I’d get a job in real estate.)

 Will you be bringing x, y or z back from the dead?

 Not unless I have them roaming around eating peoples brains.
 Bwaiiins!
 Must eat Sonea’s bwaiiiins!

 Could you please match x and y up in the sequel?

 Hmm.
 You’ve probably just told me that such a match is too predictable, and ensured it will never, NEVER, happen.

 Don’t kill x, y or z in the sequel.